synkio/synkio-blog/_posts/2014-03-18-the-drones-strike-back-in-a-volcano.md

 It starts to get really incredible around 0:16, when the Volcano starts to really go.
 Without putting yourself in mortal danger, footage like this just wouldn't be possible without drones.
 They're really changing film-making and we believe the innovation has only just begun.

 We hope you'll find it as thought-provoking as we did.
-All it really needs is a custom or licensed soundtrack -  I'm sure the Glitch Mob would oblige(!)
+All it really needs is a properly licensed soundtrack -  I'm sure the Glitch Mob would oblige(!)